Mekino05/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays lines containing the pattern root and 3 lines after them in the file /etc/passwd
+display all lines in the file /etc/passwd that do not contain the pattern bin.